saunakc/glue-workflow-redshift/README.md

 ### Launch infrasturetuce- Redshift cluster, Glue crawler, job and workflow

-Step 1 Login into your AWS console and select CloudFormation service.
+**Step 1** Login into your AWS console and select CloudFormation service.
 Click "Create stack" and in next screen under Specify template select "Upload a template file".
 Choose the file from local system where you have downloaded the CFN template [CFN_Redshift_GlueJob.json]( https://github.com/saunakc/glue-shellworkflow-redshift/blob/master/src/cloudformation/vpc-redshift.jsonhttps://github.com/saunakc/glue-workflow-redshift/blob/master/src/cloudformation/CFN_Redshift_GlueJob.json) file.
 Click Next.

-Step 2 Specify stack details: Type in a name as Stack name.
-Review the other parameters for the Redshift cluster and click Next.
+**Step 2 Specify stack details**: Type in a name as Stack name.
+Enter the VPC parameter and review the other parameters and click Next.

-Step 3 Configure stack options: Leave blank and click Next.
+**Step 3 Configure stack options**: Leave blank and click Next.

-Step 4 Scroll down to bottom and select "I acknowledge that AWS CloudFormation might create IAM resources with custom names." option.
+**Step 4** Scroll down to bottom and select "I acknowledge that AWS CloudFormation might create IAM resources with custom names." option.
 Hit Create stack.

-Step 5 This will take 10-15 minutes to create all the resources including the Redshift cluster.
+**Step 5** This will take 10-15 minutes to create all the resources including the Redshift cluster.
 You can monitor progress of your stack from the Events tab.

-Step 6 Finally the Stack creation will mark as CREATE_COMPLETE.
+**Step 6** Finally the Stack creation will mark as CREATE_COMPLETE.
 Click on the Outputs tab.
 You will find all the necessary resources you will need for this lab.

-Post requirements:
+**Post requirements**:
-* Go to S3 console and create a folder "scripts" under the newly created S3 bucket.
+* Go to S3 console and create a folder "**scripts**" under the newly created S3 bucket.
-* Unload the 2 files- aodrs-glue-copy and aodrs-glue-unload.
+* Unload the 2 files- aodrs-glue-copy.py and aodrs-glue-unload.py.

 ### Redshift Query Editor to run query